 2. Different bank accounts for different purposes

 The second thing Lawrence did really well is he used to allocate the funds to different buckets.
-He was goal-oriented and had clear financial priorities which he managed these by using different bank accounts.
-He had a day to day spending accounts for each of him and his wife.
+He was goal-oriented and had clear financial priorities which he managed by using different bank accounts.
+He had a day to day spending accounts for him and his wife.
 He would have a longer term savings account for a house deposit.
 And he also had a holiday savings account.
 Due to his discipline and efficient set up of his banking, he had a great lifestyle without neglecting his longer term goals.

 3. Put insurance in place